-In order to identify participants and to collect harvest and effort data, Federal permit and logbook reporting is required when fishing for Crustacean MUS in EEZ waters around Guam and CNMI.
-A permit application must obtained from the Regional Administrator and permits will be issued to the owner of the vessel that is used to fish for crustacean MUS.
+In order to identify participants and to collect adequate harvest and effort data, Federal permits and logbook reporting are required for all vessels used to fish for lobsters or deepwater shrimp in Permit Area 4.
 Fishery participants have the option of using NMFS approved electronic logbooks in lieu of paper logbooks.